UCSD-FA23CSE240A/cse240a-fa23-cache-simulator/README.md

    * `./cache --icache=512:2:64:2 --dcache=256:4:64:2 --l2cache=16384:8:64:50 --memspeed=100`

 You need to make sure that your output matches this configuration output with 2% of error margin.
-There will be some more hidden test cases which will test the simulator against some other configurations.
+There will be some more hidden test cases which will test the simulator against some other configurations and other traces.

-We provide docker environment as the autograder, the image name is `TODO` The commands to run this would be the same as before: `docker pull TODO` to pull the image, `docker run -it -v TODO` to run it on your local machine.
+We use the docker image provided by gradescope to build autograder, so you can test on it to make sure your code work on the same environment as the autograder.
+The image name is `gradescope/autograder-base` The commands to run this would be the same as before: `docker pull gradescope/autograder-base` to pull the image, `docker run -i -t gradescope/autograder-base /bin/bash` to run it on your local machine.

 ## Prefetching
 You also need implement prefetching that enhance the performance of the cache access.